Cod-e-Codes/test-repo/README.md

 - Found a bug?
 [Open an issue](https://github.com/Cod-e-Codes/marchat/issues)
 - Got an idea or suggestion?
 [Start a discussion](https://github.com/Cod-e-Codes/marchat/discussions)
 - Trying out the beta?
-Share your experience in an issue and mention your OS and version
+[Open an issue](https://github.com/Cod-e-Codes/marchat/issues) and include your OS and version

+> [!IMPORTANT]
-Please keep feedback respectful, constructive, and on-topic — it helps make the project better for everyone.
+> Please keep feedback respectful, constructive, and on-topic.
+It helps improve the project for everyone.

 ---